Skip to Content Skip to Main Navigation Skip to Quick Search Skip to Section Navigation Skip to Footer

 The United States and the UAE enjoy a robust trade and investment relationship, much of which now has little direct relationship to UAE oil exports.
-This is one of the fastest growing US economic partnerships, both globally and especially in the Gulf region.
+This is one of the fastest-growing US economic partnerships, globally and in the Gulf region.
+In 2023, the US had a $18.3 billion trade surplus with the UAE, the US’ fourth largest trade surplus globally.

 The UAE has one of the most open economies in the world.
 And its vigorous economic partnership with the United States reflects the UAE’s role as a regional leader in terms of economic reform, openness to international trade and investment, and political stability.

-In 2012, the UAE and US partnered to form an Economic Policy Dialogue (EPD), which will serve as a platform to develop a number of new initiatives that are intended to strengthen the economic, trade and commercial relationships between the two countries.
+In 2012, the UAE and US partnered to form an Economic Policy Dialogue (EPD), which serves as an annual platform to develop initiatives that are intended to strengthen the economic, trade, and commercial relationships between the two countries.

 Partners in a Globalized World